decentraland/adr/content/ADR-145-pick-realm-v2.md

 _Description_:

 Every Catalyst node provides information about the versions of its Content, Lambdas, and Comms components.
-The Kernel reads these version fields and compares them with the minimum required version specified in the rule configuration.
+The service reads these version fields and compares them with the minimum required version specified in the rule configuration.
 As a result, the configuration has the flexibility to specify minimum required versions for one or more services, allowing the Catalyst to be considered as a candidate only if it meets these requirements.
 This means that the configuration file can specify minimum required versions for X and Xn services, giving the flexibility to specify versions for one or more services as needed.

 _Configuration_: